-\S 44.
+§ 44.
 Estonian standardisation body and performance of obligations arising from European standardisation regulation

 - (1) The Estonian standardisation body is a state-founded non-profit association that represents its members and the purpose of the activities of which, as specified in the articles of association, is to draw up and publish standards and represent Estonia in international standardisation.
-The interests of the state in the Estonian standardisation body will be represented by a government agency as a member. - (2) The person performing the tasks of the Estonian standardisation body will be appointed by an order of the Government of the Republic. - (21) The obligations of the standardisation body of the state, which arise from Regulation (EU) No 1025/2012 of the European Parliament and of the Council on European standardisation, amending Council Directives 89/686/EEC and 93/15/EEC and Directives 94/9/EC, 94/25/EC, 95/16/EC, 97/23/EC, 98/34/EC, 2004/22/EC, 2007/23/EC, 2009/23/EC and 2009/105/EC of the European Parliament and of the Council and repealing Council Decision 87/95/EEC and Decision No 1673/2006/EC of the European Parliament and of the Council (OJ L 316, 14.11.2012, pp 12-33 (hereinafter European standardisation regulation), are performed by the Estonian standardisation body.
+The interests of the state in the Estonian standardisation body are represented by a government agency as a member. - (2) The person performing the tasks of the Estonian standardisation body is appointed by an order of the Government of the Republic. - (21) The obligations of the standardisation body of the state, which arise from Regulation (EU) No 1025/2012 of the European Parliament and of the Council on European standardisation, amending Council Directives 89/686/EEC and 93/15/EEC and Directives 94/9/EC, 94/25/EC, 95/16/EC, 97/23/EC, 98/34/EC, 2004/22/EC, 2007/23/EC, 2009/23/EC and 2009/105/EC of the European Parliament and of the Council and repealing Council Decision 87/95/EEC and Decision No 1673/2006/EC of the European Parliament and of the Council (OJ L 316, 14.11.2012, pp 12-33 (hereinafter European standardisation regulation), are performed by the Estonian standardisation body.

-- (2^2) In the field of telecommunications, the obligations of the standardisation body of the state set out in the regulation specified in subsection (2^1) of this section are performed by the Technical Regulatory Authority.
-[RT I, 10.05.2014, 1 entry into force 20.05.2014] - (3) [Repealed RT I, 10.05.2014, 1 entry into force 20.05.2014]
+(2^2) In the field of telecommunications, the obligations of the standardisation body of the state set out in the regulation specified in subsection 21 of this section are performed by the Consumer Protection and Technical Regulatory Authority.

+(3) [Repealed - RT I, 10.05.2014, 1 - entry into force 20.05.2014]